pandermatt/scientific-publications-widget/index.md

 - 📄 Pagination for publications
 - 🔎 Search functionality
 - 🖼️ Ability to pass iframe height via URL parameters
+- ✨ Highlight your name in **bold** (currently, only 'Pascal Andermatt' is hardcoded as highlighted)

 ---